Tactile-based force estimation for interaction control with robot fingers: Results

-We integrated M1 and M3$\lambda$ into a closed-loop force controller and compared there performance to an open-loop controller (Eq.~\ref{eq:full-controller} with diagonal terms of $\boldsymbol{K}_i$ set to 0).
-The controller is applied to the index finger, with the fingertip defined as the end effector, and all forces are specified in the \(\{F\}\) frame.
-The same sequence of force commands is applied to the 3 versions of the controller.
-This experiments allows evaluation of the estimators impact on force tracking and estimator quality in static scenarios.
-For the closed loop controllers, we report $\hat{e} = |\|\boldsymbol{\tilde{f}}\| - \|\boldsymbol{\hat{f}}\||$ the absolute estimation error , $e_{r}$ is as defined in Eq.~\ref{eq:rel-error} and $e_{track} = |\|\boldsymbol{f}_d\| - \|\boldsymbol{\hat{f}}\||$ the tracking error.
-For the open loop controller, we only report $\tilde{e} = |\|\boldsymbol{f}_d\| - \|\boldsymbol{\tilde{f}}\||$ the real error.
-Those errors are averaged over a 13-second window.
+We integrated models M4 and M3$\lambda$ into the controller presented in Eq.~\ref{eq:full-controller} and compared their performance against the open-loop variant (Eq.~\ref{eq:full-controller} with $\boldsymbol{K}_i = \boldsymbol{0}$).
+Results are reported in Tab.\ref{tab:control-results}.
+The controller was applied to the index finger, with the fingertip as the end effector, and all forces specified in the $\{F\}$ frame.
+We tested all three controller versions with the same 70[s] force command sequence $\boldsymbol{f_d}$ to evaluate both force tracking performance and estimation quality in static scenarios.
+For closed-loop controllers, we calculated relative error $e_r$ (Eq.~\ref{eq:rel-error}), absolute error $\hat{e}$ (Eq.~\ref{eq:abs-error}), estimate tracking error $e_{track} = \frac{1}{3}\sum_{i=1}^{3}|(f_{d_i} - \hat{f}_i)|$ (error between the desired force and force estimate), and true tracking error $\tilde{e} = \frac{1}{3}\sum_{i=1}^{3}|(f_{d_i} - \tilde{f}_i)|$ (error between desired force and ground truth measurement).
+For the open-loop controller, we only report $\tilde{e}$ since other error metrics depend on force estimation $\boldsymbol{\hat{f}}$.
+All error metrics were averaged over a time window from t=16[s] to t=70[s], excluding the initial phase ($\boldsymbol{f_d} = \boldsymbol{0}$) to avoid skewing the results.